TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/Case_study.md

 ## Chapter 3.
 GPR Data from FHWA NDE Lab Specimen

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This chapter focuses on elucidating the procedures employed for processing Ground Penetrating Radar (GPR) data obtained from our laboratory specimen.[2]
-The structure under examination within our laboratory setting replicates a section of a concrete bridge with embedded reinforcement bars (rebar).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This chapter focuses on elucidating the procedures employed for processing Ground Penetrating Radar (GPR) data obtained from our laboratory specimen.(Lin et al. 2018) The structure under examination within our laboratory setting replicates a section of a concrete bridge with embedded reinforcement bars (rebar).
 Our GPR data processing involves implementing advanced techniques for time-zero correction and F-K migration, ensuring a precise representation of the rebar configuration within the specimen.

 #### Step 1.
 Read the saved CSV files
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We read the saved CSV files to process further.
 Let’s use the read_csv function to define two Pandas DataFrames.
 After that, we set each row of configuration data `df_2` as a local variable in Python, using the `config_to_variable` function.